Szucs-A/WesternWorld/README.md

   ```

 ### Running Western World
-After gathering what was required; playing the game is simply opening and running the project with Unity.
+After gathering what was required; playing the game is simple.
+  1. Start by opening the project in the Hub/Unity

+  2. Then allow Unity to update depricated functions (Bring the project to a newer version of Unity)

+  3. Then navigate to the project files inside Unity, find the *Scenes* folder and within it, double-click the *Main-Menu* scene.

+  4. Lastly, with the *Main-Menu* scene open, you can simply run the game by clicking the play button at the top of Unity.

 ## Built With
 - [Unity](https://unity3d.com/); the engine that the game was programmed in.